spencefull/asurion-assessment/README.md

+# Findings
-- The core of my findings so far, the customer B has a greater opportunity for improvement in service.
+- The core of my findings so far, the customer B has the worst service, so the largest opportunity for improvement.
-Usually if a customer is dissatisfied, it is more than just a service time.
+  - Usually if a customer is dissatisfied, it is more than just a service time.
   - We should meet with the customer to discuss the issues
     - If its as simple as service time, we need to get our faster/more experienced people working more consistently with them to make them happy
     - This can come at reduced happiness of the already happy customer, but it depends on priorities
 - The South site has a bigger opportunity for improvement on times.
   - This could be handled one of two ways